-Continual sinus symptoms (sinus headaches, congestion, excessive mucus, post-nasal drainage, bad breath, fatigue).
+Continual sinus symptoms that can include sinus headaches, congestion, excessive mucus, post-nasal drainage, bad breath, fatigue.

 Underlying Cause of Chronic Sinusitis

-The Primary Underlying Cause of Chronic Sinusitis is a persistent or chronically inflamed mucous membrane.
-There are a number of factors that contribute to causing this inflammation, most of which can be reduced or eliminated with the Sinus Survival On-line Education Kit.
-Most symptoms are interrelated.
+The primary underlying cause of chronic sinusitis is a persistent or chronically inflamed mucous membrane.
+There are a number of factors that contribute to causing this inflammation, most of which can be reduced or eliminated.

 Symptoms of Chronic & Fungal Sinusitis (more severe)